kuenishi/mywebsite/source/cv.rst

 Interest
 --------

+- How computer (science) contribute to the real world, not only by utilizing computer, but to applying principles or theory of the computer science to the real world?
-Distributed Systems, Database Systems, High Availability, Functional Programming Languages, and Reliability/Performance Design for non-stop middleware servers
+- Distributed Systems, Database Systems, High Availability, Functional Programming Languages, and Reliability/Performance Design for non-stop middleware servers.
+- Functional Programming Languages
+- What kind of man my son will grow to be?

 Computer Skills
 ---------------